Connectivity to Office documents on 64 bit platforms

 When to choose 32-bit or 64-bit version of Microsoft Access Database Engine 2010 Redistributable?

-For this reason, you must install 64-bit version of the Database Engine on the machine that has NiceLabel Automation service installed.
-Please also read the following questions.
+In this case, you must install 64-bit version of the Database Engine on the machine that has NiceLabel Automation service installed.

 What can I do to use NiceLabel designers and Automation service on the same machine?

-When you use the same machine to design your labels in NiceLabel Pro, configure triggers in Automation Builder and execute triggers in Automation service, you must have installed support for 32-bit and 64-bit database drivers.
-Designers always run as 32-bit applications, while Automation service runs as 64-bit process in 64-bit Windows.
+When you use the same machine to configure your triggers in Automation Builder and execute triggers in the Automation service, you must have installed support for 32-bit and 64-bit database drivers.

-In order to have both database drivers installed on the same system, you must have Microsoft Office installed.
+To have both database drivers installed on the same system, you must have Microsoft Office installed.
 It doesn't matter which version of Microsoft Office you have, it can be 32-bit or 64-bit.
 The key point is that you install Microsoft Access Database Engine 2010 Redistributable of the opposite "bitness".
-If you have 32-bit Microsoft Office, then install Microsoft Access Database Engine 2010 Redistributable 64-bit and vice-versa.
+If you have 64-bit Microsoft Office, then install Microsoft Access Database Engine 2010 Redistributable 32-bit:

-Can I install Microsoft Access Database Engine 2010 Redistributable 32-bit and 64-bit on the same machine to bypass need to install Microsoft Office?
+Can I install Microsoft Access Database Engine 2010 Redistributable 32-bit and 64-bit on the same machine?

 No, you cannot have Microsoft Access Database Engine 2010 Redistributable 32-bit and 64-bit installed on the same machine.